Technology

 expert holding iPad POS

-Unless you’re under the age of 23, when you think restaurant POS, you probably think of hulking computer stations that run at the pace of a sloth on sleeping pills.
+Unless you’re under the age of 23, when you think of what is a POS system in a restaurant, you probably think of hulking computer stations that run at the pace of a sloth on sleeping pills.
 You might still be woken by the terror of a modifications error that snowballed into a customer complaint, a tip of zero percent and a permanent stain on your serving record.
 In your mind, POS systems might be synonymous with the emergence of a few grey hairs.
 But oh, how the tides of restaurant point of sales have changed.

 The advent of the iPad has overhauled restaurant operations.
 Orders are taken table side, bills are split in seconds, and, now more than ever, restaurateur and managers have visibility into the business’s most pertinent data.
 With that information, they can schedule staff better, serve needs better, equip themselves faster than ever.
 With so much change in the last five years, we began to wonder: what’s next?